cecann10/Test/Metis_Projects/project_2_celinaplaza/README.md

 The United States Environmental Protection Agency reports that transportation is the largest contributor of the U.S.’s greenhouse gas emissions (gge) -- 28% of total gge.
 The model developed for this project intends to help individuals better understand what features of their car can help inform them what may indicate more or less greenhouse gas emissions from the tailpipe of their car.

 ### Goal
-Using a linear regression model, identify features in a car that have a relationship with the total greenhouse gas emissions from that car's tailpipe and also find to what degree each of those features affect the greenhouse gas emissions total.
+Using a linear regression model, identify features in non-electric cars that have a relationship with the total greenhouse gas emissions from that car's tailpipe and also find to what degree each of those features affect the greenhouse gas emissions total.

 ### Findings
 XXXX